 Exception entry occurs when there is a pending exception with sufficient priority and either:

-- the processor is in Thread mode - the new exception is of higher priority than the exception being handled, in which case the new exception preempts the exception being handled.
+- The processor is in Thread mode. - The pending exception is of higher priority than the exception being handled, in which case the pending exception preempts the exception being handled.

 When one exception preempts another, the exceptions are nested.